GSCGomes/PONG/README.md

 # PONG
 The Classic PONG made in VHDL with the Altera DE2 Development Board using its VGA Port.
-It was developed as the final project of the Laboratory of Digital Systems (Laboratório de Sistemas Digitais) discipline from my Electrical Engeneering course at UFMG.
+It was developed as the final project of the Laboratory of Digital Systems (Laboratório de Sistemas Digitais) discipline from my Electrical Engineering course at UFMG.

 ## Execution
 To execute the project, it is necessary to have the Altera DE2 Board and a monitor with a VGA port (it was developed to suit well a 1600x900px monitor, but it is possible to change to another one by changing some constants in [HEADER.vhd](HEADER.vhd)).
 The code shall be recompiled and uploaded to the board.